PyCQA/flake8-pyi/README.rst

 * Y014: All default values for arguments must be "...".
 A stronger version of Y011 that includes arguments without type annotations.
 * Y015: Top-level attribute must not have a default value.
+* Y016: Instance attribute must not have a default value other than "...".

 The following warnings are disabled by default: